Glen Parva

-It is a largely residential area with no main shopping or leisure centres, although it is situated next to Fosse Shopping Park, which is one of Britain's largest out-of-town shopping parks.
-There are a few small shops located in Glen Parva itself, mainly being located at Carvers Corner.
-At Carvers Corner there is a newsagent, off licence, post office, chemist, barbers, cob shop and accountant.
-In the surrounding area, there is a beautician and another off licence as well as a working men's club which is for members only.
+It is a largely residential area without main shopping or leisure centres, although it is situated next to Fosse Shopping Park, one of Britain's largest out-of-town shopping parks.
+There are a few small shops located in Glen Parva itself, mainly located at Carvers Corner where there is a newsagent, off licence, post office, chemist, barbers, cob shop and accountant.
+In the surrounding area, there is a beautician and another off licence as well as a members' only working men's club.

 History

-The original settlement was undoubtedly near The Ford by the River Sence, which is known locally as Glen Ford; and there is strong evidence of the existence of a medieval village in this area.
-Glen Parva ("little Glen") is called so to distinguish it from Great Glen (rarely Glen Magna).
-Under the Local Government Act 1894, Glen Parva became a civil parish within the rural District of Blaby; previously it was included in the Aylestone Ecclesiastical Parish.
+The original settlement was undoubtedly near The Ford by the River Sence, which is known locally as Glen Ford.
+There is strong evidence of the existence of a medieval village in this area.
+Glen Parva ("little Glen") is called so to distinguish it from Great Glen, rarely Glen Magna.
+Under the Local Government Act 1894, Glen Parva became a civil parish within the rural District of Blaby.
+Previously it was included in the Aylestone Ecclesiastical Parish.
 Glen Parva Barracks, which became an important military installation in the 1960s, were opened in 1881.

-Eyres Monsell became included in the parish of Glen Parva when the area of land was purchased by Bolton-Eyres Monsell (an area that is named after him), but the land was originally owned by Glen Parva Parish Council so they are responsible along with Leicester City Council for everything in the area.
+Eyres Monsell became included in the parish of Glen Parva when the area of land was purchased by Bolton-Eyres Monsell, an area that is named after him.
+The land was originally owned by Glen Parva Parish Council, so they are responsible along with Leicester City Council for everything in the area.
 Therefore, Eyres Monsell is an Urban District Of Leicester and is included In the Leicester Urban Area.

 Carvers Corner is named after the Carver family, specifically Stephen James Harold Carver and his eldest son Stephen Graham Carver, who owned the row and ran the post office and newsagents until the late 1980s.